Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 Samsung spent time making every motion pleasing.
 I notice:

-- Smoother opening and closing for recent apps, widgets, and regular apps
+• Easier switch of apps: the opening and closing of recent apps, widgets, and regular apps

-- Animated charging visuals show both on the home and lock screens, complete with new sounds
+• There is animated changing effects both on the home and lock screens, including new sounds

 Altogether, everything feels faster, more lively, and more modern.